-Who can invest
+Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.
+The following p the Scheme (s being permitte constitutions): 1.
+Resident a an Anyone 2.
+Karta of H

-investors consult their financial constitutions): advisor to ascertain whether the scheme is suitable to their risk 2.
-Karta of Hindu Undivided Family (HUF); profile.
+Who can invest The following persons are eligible and may apply for subscription to the Units of the Scheme (subject, wherever relevant, to purchase of units of mutual funds and investors shall being permitted under relevant statutory regulations and their respective consult their financial constitutions):

-The following persons are eligible and may apply for subscription to the Units This is an indicative list of the Scheme (subject, wherever relevant, to purchase of units of mutual shall funds being permitted under relevant statutory regulations and their respective
+- Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - Karta of Hindu Undivided Family (HUF);

-- Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - Minors through parent / legal guardian; - Partnership Firms & Limited Liability Partnerships (LLPs); - Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; - Banks & Financial Institutions: - Mutual Funds / Alternative Investment Funds registered with SEBI; - 8.
-Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds: - Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Overseas Citizen of India(OCIs) residing abroad on repatriation basis or on nonrepatriation basis: - 10.
-Foreign Portfolio Investors (FPIs) registered with SEBI - 11.
-Army, Air Force, Navy and other para-military units and bodies created by such institutions; - 12.
-Scientific and Industrial Research Organisations; - 13.
-Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / Reserve Bank of India; - 14.
-Other schemes of Mutual Funds subject to the conditions and limits prescribed by SEBI (MF) Regulations; - 15.
-Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme: - 16.
+- 3. Minors through parent / legal guardian; - 4.
+Partnership Firms & Limited Liability Partnerships (LLPs); - Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; - Banks & Financial Institutions; - 7.
+Mutual Funds / Alternative Investment Funds registered with SEBI; - Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; - Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Overseas Citizen of India(OCIs) residing abroad on repatriation basis or on nonrepatriation basis; - 10.
+Foreign Portfolio Investors (FPIs) registered with SEBI - Army, Air Force, Navy and other para-military units and bodies created by such institutions; - 12.
+Scientific and Industrial Research Organisations; - Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / Reserve Bank of India; - Other schemes of Mutual Funds subject to the conditions and limits prescribed by SEBI (MF) Regulations; - Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme; - 16.
 Such other individuals / institutions / body corporate etc., as may be decided by the Mutual Fund from time to time, so long as wherever applicable they are in conformity with SEBI Regulations.